 Nice to see: Via di Citta, Via Banchi di Sopra, Piazza Salimbeni, Basilica di San Domenico, Pinacoteca Nazionale.
 Also, take a tour of the Tuscan countryside if you have an extra day!

-How much time do you need: Plan at least one full day for Siena: half a day is enough for the main landmarks, and you can also take a half-day tour to the nearby San Gimignano or a dinner tour in the vineyards.
-If you can, plan two days here – one for a relaxing day exploring the city and one for the countryside.
+How much time do you need: Plan at least one full day for Siena: half a day is enough for the main landmarks, plus you can also take a half-day tour to the nearby Chianti region or a dinner tour in the vineyards.
+If you can, spend two days here – one for a relaxing day exploring the city and one for the countryside and visit places like San Gimignano or Montepulciano.
+But you can easily spend at least a week in the region as well.
+See our Tuscany itinerary for some ideas.

 8. Naples

-The historic town center is a protected UNESCO World Heritage Site and there are so many landmarks in and near that you can easily spend 3 days in Naples alone.
+The historic town center is a protected UNESCO World Heritage Site and there are so many landmarks in and near the city that you can easily spend 3 days in Naples alone.

-Furthermore, just nearby, is the famous ancient Roman city Pompeii and the stunning coastline of the Amalfi Coast.
-Also, the islands of Capri and Ischia are well worth visiting!
+Furthermore, just nearby, are the famous ancient Roman cities Pompeii and Herculaneum, as well as Mount Vesuvius volcano.
+The stunning coastline of the Amalfi Coast is worth a trip in itself, just as the islands of Capri and Ischia!

 What to See & Do

-How much time do you need: You can see some of Naples in a day, but you can easily spend 2-3 days in the city.
+How much time do you need: You can see some of the musts in Naples in 1 day, but you can easily spend 2-3 days in the city.
 Add a day extra for the villages of the Amalfi Coast (day tours available), a day for Pompeii and Mt Vesuvius (tours available), and also for Capri Island (boat tours available).
 If you can, try to plan at least 4-5 days in this area!

-READ ALSO: Amalfi Coast Itinerary & Best Things to Do in Capri
+READ ALSO: Amalfi Coast Itinerary & Naples, Amalfi Coast, Capri Itinerary for 10 Days

 9. Verona